LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARK_MEM_NULL* if the ARKStep memory is ``NULL``
       * *ARK_ILL_INPUT* if an argument has an illegal value

+   **Notes:**
-   **Notes:** Any non-positive parameter will imply a reset to the default value.
+      Any non-positive parameter will imply a reset to the default value.

 .. c:function:: int ARKStepSetNonlinRDiv(void* arkode_mem, realtype rdiv)

-   Specifies the nonlinear correction threshold :math:`r_{div}` from :eq:`NonlinearDivergence`, beyond which the iteration will be declared divergent.
+   Specifies the nonlinear correction threshold :math:`r_{div}` from :eq:`ARKODE_NonlinearDivergence`, beyond which the iteration will be declared divergent.

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKStep memory block.